futuredapp/Engineering-Handbook/docs/teams/fullstack/development/00_git_flow.md

 ```

 The root `package.json` is private, holds the semantic-release dependencies and the `release` / `release:dry` scripts, and stays at version `0.0.0` — the real version lives only in the git tag.
 The repository is not a pnpm workspace: `api/` and `admin/` have their own `package.json` files and are versioned together by the single repository-level tag.

-When bootstrapping a new project from the template, rename the placeholder in the root `package.json` `name` field and add the `OPENAI_API_KEY` secret. `GITHUB_TOKEN` is provided by GitHub Actions automatically — no personal access token is needed.

 !!! note "Dry run"